 Familiar restrictions for fireworks display address safety, traffic, parking

-The rules address issues like road closures, parking, alcohol, skateboards, motorized scooters, and glass containers and are similar to those from previous years.
+The rules address issues like road closures, parking, alcohol, skateboards, motorized scooters, and glass containers and are similar to those from previous years, with minor changes.

 The rules apply in Devou Park and what’s called the downtown Riverfest Impact Area – the area north of East Fourth Street between the Licking River and Madison Avenue, with a contiguous section from Madison to Johnson Street along West Rivercenter Boulevard (see attached map).

-“Riverfest is the largest annual event held in the city, and it brings thousands of people to the riverfront and other locations with a view of the river,” Valenti said.
+“Riverfest brings thousands of people to the riverfront and other locations with a view of the river,” Valenti said.
 “We ask for everyone’s patience as they navigate the pedestrian-filled roadways.
 Our goal is to have a fun and safe event so patrons can return for years to come.”

 The Covington Police Command Center for what’s called the Western & Southern/WEBN Fireworks will be located once again at the Northern Kentucky Convention Center, at the corner of Madison Avenue and Rivercenter Boulevard.